 - Specialized instruction in choral and orchestra music is available

-- All Middle School students participate in our STEAM program
+- All students K-8 participate in our STEAM program

-- The One-2-World program begins in 6th grade, providing every student with a Chromebook to supplement their educational experience
+- The One-2-World program begins in 4th grade, providing every student with a Chromebook to supplement their educational experience.

 - Small class size allows for individualized instruction, which allows for increased opportunities for accelerated growth

-- Core classes in 3rd, 4th and 5th grades rotate in order to prepare for Middle School
+- Core classes 4th and 5th grades rotate in order to prepare for Middle School

 - Reading Counts program begins in 1st grade